MrBounty/ZipponDB/README.md

 # Introduction

-ZipponDB is a relational database written entirely in Zig from stractch.
+ZipponDB is a relational database written entirely in Zig from stractch with 0 dependency.
 It use a custom query language named ZipponQL or ZiQL for short.

-The first time you run ZipponDB, it will create a new ZipponDB directory and start the Zippon CLI.
-From here, you can update the schema by running `schema update`, that use `schema.zipponschema` by default.

 ### Why Zippon ?

 - Open-source and written 100% in Zig with 0 dependency
 - Relational database
+- Simple and minimal query language
 - Small, fast and implementable everywhere

 # Declare a schema